numba/llvmlite/README.rst

 Unix requirements
 -----------------

-You must have a LLVM 3.5 build (libraries and header files) available somewhere.
-Under Ubuntu 14.10 and Debian unstable, you can install ``llvm-3.5-dev``.
-Versions shipped with some earlier distributions such as Ubuntu 14.04 are known to be broken.
+You must have a LLVM 3.6 build (libraries and header files) available somewhere.
+Under a recent enough Ubuntu or Debian system, you may install ``llvm-3.6-dev`` if available.

 When building on Ubuntu, the linker may report an error if the development version of ``libedit`` is not installed.
 Install ``libedit-dev`` if you